opensearch-project/opensearch-benchmark-workloads/nyc_taxis/TEST_PROCEDURES.md

 The test procedure will create a remote snapshot that is stored in Amazon S3, so an Amazon S3 bucket for storing the snapshot and credentials for an AWS account that has permission to access the bucket are required to run the test procedure.
 To learn more about configuring Amazon S3 as a snapshot repository, see the [OpenSearch docs](https://opensearch.org/docs/2.6/tuning-your-cluster/availability-and-recovery/snapshots/snapshot-restore#amazon-s3).

-The Searchable Snapshots feature is supported by OpenSearch since version 2.4.0, see the [OpenSearch docs](https://opensearch.org/docs/2.4/opensearch/snapshots/searchable_snapshot) to learn more.
+The Searchable Snapshots feature is supported by OpenSearch since version 2.4.0, and reached general availability since version 2.7.0, see the [OpenSearch docs](https://opensearch.org/docs/2.7/opensearch/snapshots/searchable_snapshot) to learn more.

 ### Parameters